xSaoul/ShardClient/example/components/readme.md

 # Component Examples

-With ShardClient, you can have many different events, including custom ones.
-The built in event handler is extremely flexible in the way you can organize and format your events.
+We've provided several different options for creating components in a way that you will enjoy.
+The built in component handler and events are extremely flexible in the way you can organize and format your components.

 ## Files